Development of Minecraft: Java Edition: 1.14: "Village & Pillage"

 Released on 23 April 2019, the Village & Pillage update focused on improving the villages and villager NPCs as well as adding a new raid event.
 Villagers were reworked to behave more realistically and have their trades be dependent on their "job block", instead of their profession being selected randomly on spawn.
 A raid event was added, with villages now being vulnerable to attack from illagers.
-The update also introduced biome-dependent villages and villager clothes, as well as pandas, foxes, crossbows, campfires, cherries and bamboo.
+The update also introduced biome-dependent villages and villager clothes, as well as pandas, foxes, crossbows, campfires, sweet berries, and bamboo.

 1.15: "Buzzy Bees"

 The Buzzy Bees update was released on 10 December 2019.
 The update added bees that can be found in forests and are neutral to the player, becoming aggressive when provoked and dying shortly after a sting.
 They can pollinate flowers and bring honey to their nest or a player crafted beehive.
 Honey collected in bottles can be used to craft honey blocks, which are used in conjunction with pistons to push adjacent blocks similarly to slime blocks, though slime and honey blocks do not stick.
-In addition, honey blocks supress fall damage and make the player slide down the sides of the block; these mechanics were used by the players to make parkour maps.
+In addition, honey blocks suppress fall damage and make the player slide down the sides of the block; these mechanics were used by the players to make parkour maps.
 Various mods have been released that change the appearance of bees.